georgelivas/breakout/README.md

 # Get started

 ### Mac users
-1. Download the latest breakout.dmg release from [Releases](ADD LINK).
+1. Download the latest breakout.dmg release from [Releases](https://github.com/georgelivas/breakout/releases/tag/V3.2(2.0)).
 2. Drag and drop the app to your Applications folder.
 3. Open the app.
     >If a window like this one comes up,